ibleaman/JPPC/about.md

 In each series, we learn a host of Yiddish songs on a particular theme – the lyrics and translations are displayed on the screen.
 We also learn some linguistic, musical, and historical background for each song.
 Themes we've explored so far are Yiddish Chanukah songs, Yiddish Purim songs, Yiddish Pesach songs, and songs with lyrics by one of the greatest Yiddish poets, Itzik Manger.

-Our next series, on consecutive Sundays at 7:00 p.m.
-ET, will be on Yiddish Pesach and Holocaust songs:
+Our next two events will both be on Sundays at 7:00 p.m.
+ET:

-March 27, 2022
+March 27, 2022 – Yiddish Pesach songs.
+To register, click [here](https://us02web.zoom.us/meeting/register/tZMvce6uqDMiGtESyNuRxvYIUkinLR_Sxkg1)

-April 3, 2022
-April 10, 2022
+April 10, 2022 – Yiddish Hoilocaust songs.
+To register, click [here](https://us02web.zoom.us/meeting/register/tZArfu2orzIsEtGkCQEr5Y__2WRmp4m48fu7)

 The Yiddish Song Workshop & Sing-Along series, all conducted in English, are free and open to everyone.
 Videos of each session and booklets of transliterated and translated song lyrics are available as donation premiums.
 Contact us for more information: [info@YiddishChorus.org](mailto:info@yiddishchorus.org)